Archnightt/Firenote-v2/README.md

 ## Features

-Some of the main Noteify features
+Some of the main SkyNote features
 * ability to create, edit and delete notes
 * search bar which helps you find specific notes by their title or content
 * automatic light/dark theme based on system settings